The Three Pillars of Sustainability EXPLAINED

 What are the 3 pillars of sustainability?
 The three key areas of sustainability are environmental, social, and economic.

-The 3 pillars are important because they help to better understand sustainability and they are also used as a model for standards and certifications to evaluate the sustainability of organizations, countries, products, and services.
+The three dimensions of sustainability are important because they help to better understand sustainability and they are also used as a model for standards and certifications to evaluate the sustainability of organizations, countries, products, and services.

-Finally, there is also a different and more recent variation of the three pillars of the sustainability model (or 3 Ps, or 3 Es of sustainability), which is emphasising the human sustainability factor by adding one additional pillar.
+Finally, there is also a different and more recent variation of the three pillars of the sustainability model (or 3 Ps, or 3 Es of sustainability, or three legs of sustainability), which emphasizes the human sustainability factor by adding one additional pillar.
 This model is called the four pillars of sustainability and I wrote a separate article about it.

 I hope you enjoyed learning more about sustainable development and its three pillars, I’m sure that this knowledge will be very useful in your life and will help you to be more eco-friendly.